serval-uni-lu/creos.simSG.api/README.md

     - `certain`: algorithm that do not consider fuse uncertainty
     - `uncertainty.naive`: naive  version that process all possibilities
     - `uncertain.onlyvalid`: version that approximate the load only on the valid configurations
-- `model`: module that contains the smart grid model, contains mainly data or "simple" algorithms (those that do not need to navigate through the grid)
 - `scenarios`: contain a module that stores different predefined module
-- `uncertainty`: module that contains different utils to manipulate uncertain data
-- `utils`